honux77/ubox-msx/docs/tools.md

 - Unknown entities are not referenced.
 - The entities follow the same order expected by the game (the order is the entity type).
-- No room has uses more bytes or entities than expected.
+- No room has more bytes or entities than expected.

 Please check `data/map_conf.json` in the example game for an example.